 Often recipes call for skimming off the foam that forms on top of the beans while cooking.
 Skimming isn't a must; the foam isn't bad.
 Skimming does help keep the bean liquid clean and your beans within sight.
 If a lot of foam builds up, I skim.
 If it's just a little, I leave it be.

 Other Cooking Methods

 I can’t pretend to give you the best advice on these other ways of cooking- I'm a stovetop kind of person.
 However, there's quite a bit of information on the internet, and the links below are from people I trust.

-Slow Cooker: One thing to consider when using the slow cooker is making sure your beans go through a boil for a bit, whether that’s on the stovetop or in the crockpot.
-This article does mention this but I wanted to call it out as well.
+Slow Cooker: One thing to consider when using the slow cooker is making sure your beans go through a boil for a bit, whether that's on the stovetop or in the crockpot.
+The linked article does mention this but I wanted to call it out as well.

 The Instant Pot: This machine is great for quick beans but not so great for bean texture.
 One of the reasons I like stovetop cooking is because I can do the low simmer required for keeping beans intact.
 But, the instant pot does get hot enough to cook down the lectins, so boiling ahead of time is not a worry.

 Oven-Baked Beans: My only addendum to Heidi's recipe would be that I'd boil the beans before placing them in the oven.
 I'm probably overly cautious about lowering the toxins, but I like to be safe.